'Big Short' goes long on comedy to look at 2007-09 financial crisis

-LOS ANGELES (Reuters) - It is not easy to find the humor in the financial crisis that hit the U.S. economy eight years ago, but the “The Big Short” uses comedy as a lens to examine the intricacies and failures of Wall Street.
+LOS ANGELES, Dec 8 (Reuters) - It is not easy to find the humor in the financial crisis that hit the U.S. economy eight years ago, but the “The Big Short” uses comedy as a lens to examine the intricacies and failures of Wall Street.

 The movie, starring Christian Bale, Brad Pitt and Steve Carell and out in New York and Los Angeles on Friday, takes a quirky look at the mortgage-backed security debacle that led to the U.S. sliding into recession from 2007, and the money managers who bet against the financial might of the U.S. economy.